-Have you ever wondered how to grow sesame seed plants from shop bought sesame seeds?
-It is good to know they will grow, and even better to know what to expect and how to take care of sesame plants.
+Yes, you can grow sesame plants from shop-bought sesame seeds—I've done it!
+Learn how they grow, what to expect and how to take care of the sesame plants.

-If you want to have a tree in your garden that looks like a tropical palm tree but isn't, have a look at the cordyline australis, the cabbage palm tree.
+If you want a tree in your garden that looks like a tropical palm tree but isn't, have a look at the Cordyline australis: the cabbage palm tree.
 Suitable for cooler climates, this tree will make a wonderful addition to your garden.

-A great way to protect your home from thieves is to grow protective garden plants around the perimeter of your yard to deter the sneaky entry of thieves and burglars.
+A great way to protect your home is to grow protective garden plants around the perimeter of your yard to deter the sneaky entry of thieves and burglars.